fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 ### Using the summary mode to remove artifacts

 The **[ft_rejectvisual](/reference/ft_rejectvisual)** function that we used before with the **channel** mode also has the **trial** and the **summary** mode.
 The summary mode can be very efficient in quickly processing large amounts of data.
 It computes a summary metric (for example the variance) for every channel and every trial and displays that.
-Furthermore, it displays the maximum variance over all channels, and the maxiumn variance over all trials.
-That allows you to quicly identify trials or channels with large variance, which is indicative of there being an artifact.
+Furthermore, it displays the maximum variance over all channels, and the maxium variance over all trials.
+That allows you to quickly identify trials or channels with large variance, which is indicative of there being an artifact.
 The function is explained in more detail [here](/tutorial/visual_artifact_rejection/#manual-artifact-rejection---display-a-summary).

 In this case we have very different channel types with very different units (V, T, T/m), which makes the variance not comparable over the channels.
 We could use the `cfg.eegscale`, `cfg.gradscale` and `cfg.magscale` options to make the channels more numerically comparable, however here we will just look at the different channel types sequentially.